Bacterial Meningitis Vaccination Requirement

 - You decline the vaccine due to reasons of conscience, including a religious belief.
 Students attending community college or public junior college may generate and print a conscientious exemption affidavit for the bacterial meningitis vaccine requirement online Exemption from Meningococcal Vaccination Requirement for Reasons of Conscience.
-On the online form, please select other as the institution and enter the college name: Lamar State College Orange and then print the form and mail or hand-deliver.
+On the online form, please select other as the institution and enter the college name: Lamar State College Orange and then print the form and email, mail, or hand-deliver.

 Lamar State College Orange